redis-field-engineering/redis-connect-dist/connectors/oracle/README.md

 ---

-Download the [latest release](https://github.com/redis-field-engineering/redis-connect-dist/releases) and untar redis-connect-oracle-`<version>.<build>`.tar.gz archive.
+Download the [latest release](https://github.com/redis-field-engineering/redis-connect-dist/releases) and un-tar redis-connect-oracle-`<version>.<build>`.tar.gz archive.

 All the contents would be extracted under redis-connect-oracle